isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     sort(data, data + 100);

-Here, we use the compiler's knowledge about the size of the array, the type of elements, and how to compare `double`s.
+Here, we use the compiler’s knowledge about the size of the array, the type of elements, and how to compare `double`s.

 With C++11 plus [concepts](#???), we can do better still